GregTonoski/BIP39-XOR/README.md

 ```
 curl -fsSL "https://github.com/GregTonoski/BIP39-XOR/releases/download/v4.9.9/BIP39-XOR.sh" > BIP39-XOR.sh && bash ./BIP39-XOR.sh
 ```
+Optionally make the file executable ( `$ chmod +x BIP39-XOR.sh` ) to run it in by the shorter `./BIP39-XOR.sh` command subsequently.
 ## Launch on Android
 Open the BIP39-XOR.sh file from a terminal app, e.g. [Termux](https://play.google.com/store/apps/details?id=com.termux) or SSH.
+## Launch on iOS
+Open the BIP39-XOR.sh file from a terminal app, e.g.  [iSH Shell](https://apps.apple.com/us/app/ish-shell/id1436902243) or SSH.
+## Launch on embedded and other systems
+The program is compatible with Portable Operating System Interface (POSIX) shells so should run on various devices.
+The launch methods should be similar to the ones described for other systems altough may differ in details and depend on a device.